Mr Brendan Moran MCh FRCS

 is a consultant radiologist at Hampshire Hospitals NHS Foundation Trust’s Basingstoke and North Hampshire Hospital and the Hampshire Clinic.
 Dr O’Neill is lead consultant for computed tomography (CT), and radiology lead for both colorectal cancer and haematology at the hospital.
 Her specialist interests include CT, PETCT, MR and ultrasound imaging of the chest, abdomen and pelvis, and nuclear medicine and sentinel node imaging.

 Professor Philip Quirke BM PHD FRCPath

 is a pathologist and Section Head, Leeds Institute of Molecular Medicine, with a particular interest in colorectal cancer (Yorkshire Cancer Research Centenary Professor of Pathology).
 He has been a great advocate for improving patient outcomes and has worked tirelessly to encourage the colorectal MDTs to consider the pathological outcomes from colorectal cancer operations.

 Prof Quirke travels extensively, often at the same meetings as other members of the Pelican faculty such as Prof Heald.
 Prof Quirke is acknowledged as the world authority on colorectal and rectal cancer pathology.

 Dr Rob Glynne-Jones BA MB BS FRCP FRCR

-is consultant clinical oncologist at Mount Vernon Hospital, Macmillan Lead Clinician in Gastrointestinal cancer and Chief Medical Advisor to Bowel Cancer UK.
+is a consultant clinical oncologist at Mount Vernon Hospital, Macmillan Lead Clinician in Gastrointestinal cancer and Chief Medical Advisor to Bowel Cancer UK.
 Dr Glynne-Jones runs a number of research projects and convenes the Colorectal Consensus meeting every year.